Tanaya Nair

 Doctor of Philosophy (DPhil) in Geography and the Environment

-Supervisors: Prof Yadvinder Malhi, Dr Alex Pigot (UCL) and Prof Sally Archibald (Wits University)
+Supervisors: Prof Yadvinder Malhi and Prof Sally Archibald (Wits University)

 Academic Profile

 Tanaya (she/her) is an ecologist and artist from India.
-Her research interests in biodiversity resilience and nature recovery expand across scales (from fine scale to macro scale) and biomes.
+Her research interests in biodiversity resilience and nature recovery expand across scales and biomes.
 She holds an MRes degree in Biodiversity, Evolution, and Conservation from University College London.
 She is a visiting researcher at the Archibald Ecology lab in University of Witwatersrand, South Africa where she is using microclimate models to determine frost as a driver of vegetation structure in the Miombo woodland grassland mosaics of Southern Africa.
-She is a scholar at the Oxford India Centre for sustainable development and is reading a DPhil in Geography and Environment at University of Oxford on a project that characterises microclimates in mixed tree and grass ecosystems in India and Africa to better understand how we can manage these vulnerable landscapes and the species that inhabit them.
+She is an Amansa scholar at the Oxford India Centre for Sustainable Development and is reading a DPhil in Geography and Environment at University of Oxford.

 Tanaya is most herself when she is outdoors looking for birds and plants, hovering over a coral reef with a magnifying glass, or walking long distances across forests and grasslands.
 She is actively researching and workshopping how art and science can come together through participatory interventions to roll out research more meaningfully and urgently in the world.
 She is an ECR representative at the BES macroecology Special Interest Group, a member of the Biodiversity Collaborative in India, where she contributes to assessment reports for policy makers, and a member of the The India Tree Inventory Network (INvenTree), a group of early career researchers in India collating tree inventory datasets from disparate datasets across the country towards syntheses that will benefit ecological research and researchers.